 Our Favorite Healthy Breakfast Recipes:

-Double Chocolate Zucchini Waffles – After the Pumpkin Chocolate Chip Muffins, these are the most popular recipe on our site…and for good reason.
+Chocolate Zucchini Waffles – These are one of the most popular recipe on our site…and for good reason.
 1) They taste awesome.
 2) You are eating zucchini for breakfast.
 Yumminess + sneaky vegginess is my favorite kind of meal!
 Your kids will gobble these up.
 Top with a little peanut butter for a little added protein.
+No zucchini on hand?
+Try Whole Wheat Chocolate Pumpkin Waffles or Banana Brownie Waffles!

 Freezer Tip: Make waffles in advance and freeze in a freezer gallon-sized bag.
 To reheat, toast on the defrost setting.